apify/apify-docs/sources/academy/webscraping/scraping_basics_python/06_locating_elements.md

 ---

-In the previous lesson we've managed to print text of the page's main heading or count how many products is in the listing.
-Let's combine those two—what happens if we print `.text` for each product card?
+In the previous lesson we've managed to print text of the page's main heading or count how many products are in the listing.
+Let's combine those two.
+What happens if we print `.text` for each product card?

 ```py
 import httpx